Being a Screenwriter Part 2: Writing Your Screenplay Course Kit

 Adding to cart… The item has been added

-Create a Quote
+Request a Quote

 Working from clips of an actual movie, Being a Screenwriter 2 also provides young writers with real-world examples of the concepts they are trying to master.
-Young writers come to grips with the notion of a screenplay as a plan, and learn to recognize the skills and attitudes of negotiating, flexibility and adaptation as fundamental to writing success!
+Young writers come to grips with the notion of a screenplay as a plan, and learn to recognize the skills and attitudes of negotiating, flexibility, and adaptation as fundamental to writing success!

-In Part 2, Writing Your Screenplay students armed with loglines, pitches and treatments are ready to jump right in to the work of turning their initial sketches into fully conceptualized and workable screen instructions.
+In Part 2, Writing Your Screenplay students armed with loglines, pitches, and treatments are ready to jump right into the work of turning their initial sketches into fully conceptualized and workable screen instructions.
 Step-by-step, they master the tricks of the trade, compiling ideas, shaping dialogues, creating fascinating personae, and investigating how conflict drives a story into production territory.

 Instructor Guide Preview